iggygolo/tsunami/src/docs/EditingAndDeletion.md

 }

 // Show edit history to users
-function EpisodeHistory({ episodeId }: EpisodeHistoryProps) {
+function releaseHistory({ releaseId }: releaseHistoryProps) {
-  // Fetch and display all versions of an episode
+  // Fetch and display all versions of an release
 }
 ```